tyncha/within3-weather-station/README.md

 ## Application deployment ##
 1. In order to deploy the app in AWS.
-You need to clone a within3-weather-station repository from tyncht github org.
+You need to clone a within3-weather-station repository from tyncha github org.
 ```
 https://github.com/tyncha/within3-weather-station
+cd deployments/terraform
 ```
+2. In `terraform` directory open file `main.tf` in line 39 add your own public key `public_key = ""`
-2. Create own repo and push cloned 'within3-weather-station' repo to you own new created repo
+3. Create own repo and `git add, git commit and git push` cloned `within3-weather-station` repo to you own new created repo
-3. Once pushed to your repo go to the `setting` of that repo, and then in dropdown options pick `actions`
+4. Once pushed to your repo go to the `setting` of that repo, and then in dropdown options pick `actions`
-4. In opening `Action secrets`  page click  `New repository secret` and in name add `AWS_SECRET_ACCESS_KEY` in a value add value of your secret access key from aws, same with `AWS_ACCESS_KEY_ID` and `DOCKERHUB_USERNAME` as well `DOCKERHUB_TOKEN` at the end you should have 4 secrets.
+5. In opening `Action secrets`  page click  `New repository secret` and in name add `AWS_SECRET_ACCESS_KEY` in a value add value of your secret access key from aws, same with `AWS_ACCESS_KEY_ID` and `DOCKERHUB_USERNAME` as well `DOCKERHUB_TOKEN` at the end you should have 4 secrets.

-5. You can see in this documentation  https://docs.github.com/en/actions/security-guides/encrypted-secrets
+6. You can see in this documentation  https://docs.github.com/en/actions/security-guides/encrypted-secrets

+7. In order to deploy in `dev` environment you should create new `develop` branch and pipline automaticly picks up the code.

+8. In order to deploy in `qa` environment you should create new `qa` branch and pipline automaticly picks up the code.